MMZaini/bazaar-item-price/README.md

 5. Type in the amount of coins you would like to spend on it
 6. The program will proceed to output the amount of the selected item you can buy

+--If you encounter any problems please report them at https://github.com/MMZaini/bazaar-item-price/issues

 # requirements - python version
 - Have python installed
     downloadable for free at https://www.python.org/downloads/